 The sample size was randomly selected using the simple random sampling design.
 And a sample size of 70 respondents was considered.
-These included the teachers, and students.
-The sample size was determined using.
+These included the teachers and students.

-3.5 Sampling Procedure.
+3.4.1 Sampling Procedure.

-The researcher wrote the name of the schools and students on a piece of paper, rolled it, closed his eyes, and then picks the papers at random.
-This gave equal chances to the schools and students for selection since he couldn't see them.
+The researcher wrote the name of the schools and students on a piece of paper, roll it, close his eyes, and then pick the papers at random.
+This gave equal chances to the schools and students for selection.

-3.6 Research Instruments / Tools
+3.5 Research Instruments/Tools.

-The researcher used questionnaires as the instruments for collecting data.
-It composed of fourteen (14) questions for the school's teachers and thirteen (13) questions for the students which were appropriate and straight to the point to check on the answer to prevalence, nature and factors causing such challenges by students living under difficult socio-economic status.
+The researcher will use questionnaires as the instruments for collecting data.
+It will compose of fourteen (14) questions for the school's teachers and thirteen (13) questions for the students which will be appropriate and straight to the point to check on the answer to prevalence, nature and Factors causing such challenges by students living under difficult socio-economic status.

-3.7 Reliability and validity of instruments.
+3.6 Reliability and validity of instruments.

-The researcher seeks / looked at the Toitmen approach and 5 point scale to be used including terms like strongly agree, agree, not sure, and was ticked by different respondents accordingly.
-Also objective type questions that is to say 'Yes' or 'No' were used.
+The researcher sought at the Toitmen approach and 5 point scale to be used including terms like strongly agree, agree, not sure, and was ticked by different respondents accordingly.
+Also objective type questions that is to say 'Yes' or 'No' was used.
 Respondents were also prompted to list down factors in accordance with the questions asked.

-3.8 Data collection techniques / procedure.
+3.7 Data collection techniques/procedure.